tatonka21/web1200/README.md

 ```

 In a production environment you can use the wsgi file to run the script throught an Apache server.
-The built in server from Flask is not recomended for production environment use.
+The built in server from Flask is not recommended for use in a production environment.

+To update website run refresh.py or add refresh.py to cron.